mo-rahimi/Big-Data-Analysis-using-Apache-Hadoop-and-Apache-Pig/README.md

 Understanding the primary causes of these incidents is crucial for developing effective prevention strategies.

  This project aims to explore and uncover insights into road safety and accident causation in UK between years 2000 to 2018.
-Despite the dataset lacking specific details on accident causes—such as driver fatigue or maneuver errors—this analysis will address several critical questions:
+Despite the dataset lacking specific details on accident causes—such as `driver fatigue` or `maneuver errors`, this analysis will address several critical questions:

 **Query and problem Statements:**
 - How do social and economic factors influence the frequency and severity of road accidents on weekends compared to weekdays?